Sexual dysfunction is a problem that can manifest in a number of ways, including decreased desire for sex, pain during sex, and erectile dysfunction.

 Risk Factors For Sexual Side Effects Of Naltrexone

-Sexual dysfunction can be influenced by a whole host of factors—not just the use of a medication.
+Sexual dysfunction can be influenced by a whole host of factors unrelated to the use of naltrexone.

 Additional risk factors for sexual dysfunction may include: